 - Forests that have experienced stand-replacing wildfires

 - Rangelands subject to enroachment by woody plants

 - Floodplains invaded by non-native species

 Dr. Georgianne Moore

-Associate Professor, Department of Ecosystem Science and Management
+Associate Professor and Associate Department Head, Department of Ecosystem Science and Management

 128 HFSB lab